jacobbearden/bearden.io/readme.md

 # [bearden.io](http://bearden.io)

-> my little corner of the internet.
+> My little corner of the internet.

 ## about